mikejac/node-red-contrib-google-smarthome/README.md

 ---
 ## Prerequisites

+- You need your own domain.
+You can use a free domain from any DynDNS provider.
+The DNS record for this domain must point to your host.
-1. You are going to need a 'real' SSL certificate e.g. from [Let’s Encrypt](https://letsencrypt.org/).
+- You are going to need a 'real' SSL certificate e.g. from [Let’s Encrypt](https://letsencrypt.org/).
+You must have either the certificate files (e.g. from Certbot).
+Or you can use a reverse proxy with automatic certificate management, such as Caddy or Traefik.
+Tip: There's a guide on [how to use Caddy](docs/caddy.md).
-2. You also need to be able to forward TCP traffic coming in from the internet to your Node-RED server on a port you specify.
-This is not your full Node-RED server but a service started by `node-red-contrib-google-smarthome`, providing only the functions needed by Google.
+- You need to be able to forward incoming traffic from the internet to a specific port on your host.
+This may be difficult if your
+  ISP uses carrier-grade NAT, or if you can't configure port forwarding on your router.
-3. This package requires NodeJS version 10.0.0 at a minimum.
+- This package requires NodeJS version 10.0.0 at a minimum.

 ---
 ## Setup Instructions